laurensdewaele/xkcd/readme.md

 ## How it works

 If you need to edit the HTML, be sure to do it in the generator.ts file.

+styling issue slider in Chrome;
+We need in order for the
+-webkit-appearance: slider-vertical;